vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 Having done the homework earlier, each our sprints started with a How Might We statement.
 We focused on the following questions to be addressed as part of our workshops.

 - HMW enable our users to become trendy / unique / better as they interact with 2GUD?
-- HMW inculcate trust as they browse through 2GUD?
+- HMW inculcate trust as they browse 2GUD?

 I saw the true value of collaboration by involving people from diverse backgrounds.
 I was amazed with the creativity in the room.
 I confess that I would've never come up with such interesting ideas, alone.